 On July 27, 2017, the Corporation entered into an employment contract with the Chief Executive Officer commencing March 1, 2017 pursuant to which the Chief Executive Officer continues to receive the sum of \$3,000 per month and the employment contract can be terminated on the payment of one year's annual compensation.
 However, the term of the severance payment in the event of a Change of Control, as defined below, was increased to four years' annual compensation from three years.
-Also effective July 27, 2017, the Corporation entered into a consulting agreement with a corporation controlled by the Chief Executive Officer, effective as of March 1, 2017, under which the sum of \$9,000 a month is payable.
-The consulting agreement has a term ending February 28, 2020.
+Also effective July 27, 2017, the Corporation entered into a consulting agreement with a corporation controlled by the Chief Executive Officer, effective as of March 1, 2017, under which the sum of \$9,000 a month was payable.
+Pursuant to an agreement dated July 8, 2021, the consulting agreement was amended to increase monthly compensation to \$15,333 commencing July 1, 2021.
+The term of the consulting agreement was extended to February 28, 2023.
 The consulting agreement can be terminated on the payment of one year's annual compensation.
 The Chief Executive Officer is entitled to a payment of four years' annual compensation under the consulting agreement in the event of a Change of Control as defined below.